Chart Color Schemes

 Morayfield ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Morayfield's cultural diversity was found to be below average, with 85.4% of its population being Australian citizens, born in Australia (81.9%), and speaking English only at home (93.1%).
-Christianity is the predominant religion in Morayfield, comprising 43.2% of the population.
-However, Judaism is overrepresented compared to Greater Brisbane, with 0.1% of Morayfield's population identifying as Jewish.
+Morayfield's cultural diversity was found to be below average, with 85.4% of its population being Australian citizens and 81.9% born in Australia.
+English is the language spoken at home by 93.1%.
+Christianity is the predominant religion, practiced by 43.2%, while Judaism is overrepresented at 0.1%, compared to none across Greater Brisbane.

 Frequently Asked Questions - Diversity